September 18, 2022

 At the top of one particularly hellaciously steep climb, my stomach was grumbling with the approaching lunch hour, and I had to stop to sit to eat the last of the bread stored in my pack from San Sebastián.
 I’m sure the people walking by me thought I looked like a barbarian sitting there on the ground eating my bread, but I don’t quite have a robust enough Spanish vocabulary to explain the concept of “hikertrash.”

-With my appetite temporarily sated, I needed to cross a traffic circle and wander thru the inclined cobblestone roads of Itziar.
-However, I somehow missed the yellow arrow directing me to walk through the town, and instead I ended up on a paved road beside it.
+With my appetite temporarily sated, I needed to cross a traffic circle and wander through the inclined cobblestone roads of Itziar.
+However, I somehow missed the yellow arrow directing me to walk through the town.
+Instead, I ended up on a paved road beside it.

 After several minutes of walking (uphill, of course), the vibe didn’t feel right.
-I hadn’t seen a yellow arrow for a while, so I decided to double check my location.
+I hadn’t seen a yellow arrow for a while, so I decided to double-check my location.
 Sure enough, I was off course.
-The walking route and bicycle route split just before the town (about a kilometer back), and I was currently on the bike route.
+The walking route and bicycle route split just before the town (about a kilometer back), and I was currently on the bicycle route.

 With a sigh of resignation, I reversed course.
 I didn’t have to backtrack the entire way back to the junction I missed.
 About half way back, I was able to created a convoluted route through Itziar’s winding streets with the assistance of my GPS until I rejoined the Camino again.
 But it’s still frustrating to know I wasted 20 minutes due to a simple missed arrow.